DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2021-10-29-online-data-collection.md

 > <span style="color:orange; font-weight:bold;">To Do:</span> Create a debrief item.

 Now, in order for participants to be identified, it is useful for us to give them a confirmation code to tie their participation to their data.
+This is especially important for MTurk workers, who are used to providing confirmation codes from external websites.

 On the far left hand side, click on `Survey Flow` via its little icon.
 This will bring up a page that displays the various blocks within our experiment.
 We want to create a new *hidden* element that corresponds to a numeric code for our participant.